AI Product Manager Glossary

 Retrieval-Augmented Generation (RAG)

-A method where the model first retrieves relevant information from external sources such as a vector store, database, or file system.
-It then uses that information as context to generate a better response.
+A method where an AI system retrieves relevant information from external sources such as documents, databases, vector stores, or file systems, then uses that information as context to produce a better answer.
+Retrieval can happen before generation or dynamically during an agent run when the agent decides it needs more information.

 Vector Databases (Vector Stores)